nnguyen259/ColdSteelDocumentation/docs/getting-started.md

 ### Specific Terms Breakdown
 Throughout the documentation, certain terms will be used to describe certain things.
 Those terms are as followed:
 ```
+# Normal type
-byte:   1 byte of data
+byte:   1 byte of data.
-short:  2 bytes of data
+short:  2 bytes of data.
-int:    4 bytes of data
+int:    4 bytes of data.
-float:  4 bytes of data, in float format
+float:  4 bytes of data, in float format.
 String: A series of bytes until the \x00 (null) character is encountered.

+# Array
+type[length]:   Consecutive bytes of `type` that is `length` long.
 ```

 If another term is encountered, it will be explained in the same article.